top of page

 Each session is designed to deepen and cultivate body awareness—both your own and your partners.
 Through sensing, looking at, and engaging with one another in a variety of exercises, group moments, and one-to-one interactions, you explore how connection emerges in the body and frame.

-Questions like "How does this feels?" or "When, where, and how can you connect to your partner in this movement?", are central throughout each session.
+Questions like "How does this feel?" or "When, where, and how can you connect to your partner in this movement?", are central throughout each session.

 ...Personal approach, small groups and fixed partner